CUBRID/cubrid-manual/en/sql/jsp.rst

 *   [*option*]

     *   **-y**: automatically overwrites a file with the same name, if any.
 If you do not use this option, you will get a prompt asking if you want to overwrite the file with the same name, if any.
-    *   **-j**: moves to the path for statically loading Java \*.class files or \*.jar files.
-This option should be used when loading native libraries for JNI to ensure they are loaded correctly.
+    *   **-j(or --jni)**: moves to the path for statically loading Java \*.class files or \*.jar files.
+This option should be used to prevent native library loading errors when loading classes that include JNI (native libraries).

 .. _jsp-caution: